 What is your experience level for R?
 Beginner, intermediate or advanced

-What is your experience level for nlmiXr2?
+What is your experience level for nlmixr2?
 Beginner, intermediate or advanced

-What is your experience level for the PK of drugs?
+What is your experience level for the PK of drugs with concepts like clearance and volume of distribution?
+Beginner, intermediate or advanced

+What is your experience level for concepts of noncompartmental analysis (NCA)?
+Beginner, intermediate or advanced

+What is your experience level for performing NCA with the R package PKNCA?
 Beginner, intermediate or advanced

 What is your experience level for the PK/PD of drugs?
 Beginner, intermediate or advanced

 In the coming month, we will come back to you with instructions on installation of the required software and provide you with some more practical details.
 We look forward to meeting you in person in Bogota, Columbia!